CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 What Apollo Does Well

-You search for: "VP of Sales who has built outbound teams"
+You describe: "VP of Sales who has built outbound teams and writes about their process"

-- Including people who've never built outbound teams
+- But includes people who have never built outbound teams (no filter for this)

 How CloneICP Works